 - Any additional outdoor structures, such as decks and balconies

-Both BAL-40 and BAL-FZ are flame zones, so don’t assume that you need only worry about the latter rating.
+Both BAL-40 and BAL-FZ are flame zones, so do not assume that you need only worry about the latter rating.

-You can speak to the local council to find out what a regions BAL rating is.
-However, it’s also worth speaking to an independent bushfire consultant.
+You can speak to the local council to find out what a region’s BAL rating is.
+However, it is also worth speaking to an independent bushfire consultant.
 These professionals have specific expertise that may prove invaluable.
 For example, they may be able to tell you if a property you build backs into a region with a higher BAL rating.

 BAL Ratings and Windows

 BAL ratings only affect exterior windows.
 As a result, you should be able to use any materials you want for internal windows.
 Let’s focus on the final two ratings, as they present the most risk!

 You have three options open to you when building in a BAL-40 zone.
 These include the following:

 - First Option: Use standard windows, if they have bushfire shutters that provide complete protection.
 These shutters must comply with AS3959:2009.